DorisWarren/Daisy_Long_Legs/README.md

 Watching some videos on you tube about react shopping carts

 Watching stripe elements video to see what needs to be implemented on site

+More documentation on stripe elements